russmckendrick/blog/content/posts/2014-08-10_dotfiles/index.md

 ---
 title: "Dotfiles"
-description: "In this post, the author shares his approach to managing dotfiles, the hidden configuration files that customize the user's computing environment.
-The author discusses his previous experiences with pre-built dotfile collections and explains how he has forked the 'Bashstrap' project to create his own customized dotfile setup.
-The post includes instructions for installing the author's dotfiles and highlights some of the key features and functionalities they provide."
+description: "Learn how to manage dotfiles to customize your computing environment using with pre-built collections and forking Bashstrap."
 author: "Russ Mckendrick"
 date: 2014-08-10T11:00:00.000Z
 lastmod: 2021-07-31T12:31:49+01:00